sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 ### The pitfall of modern AI {#the-pitfall-of-modern-ai}

-AI (at least at its current level) cannot think.
+AI (at least at its current level) cannot think[^fn:1].
 It cannot reason about what it is doing because it doesn't have the right hardware.
 Even the most advanced models on the planet have a comparative number of synapses to that of a common housecat (and arguably an AI synapse is much simpler and clumsier than its biological counterpart).

 Would you trust your housecat to write perfect code or to interpret multiple factual articles?
 Unless you're my feline-phillic father, I doubt it.